 Now for confession time: I had never backpacked before in my life!
 I am pretty sure that the other 6 members in our group had done so.
 I had done a lot of day hiking and a good deal of car camping.
 But I had never carried all of my supplies on my back and set up camp in the wilderness.
 I would learn how during this hike.
 But it would not be easy.

 The trip log for this initial trip for our group is located Here.
 Now for a few things that were not in the trip log.
 It was cold the night before the hike.
-Some of us camped out the night before the hike within PenMar Park.
+Some of us camped out the night before the hike within PenMar Park, which was prohibited shortly after our trip.
 I had a cheap sleeping bag and the cold kept me awake.
 I also had a tough time sleeping because, when the bars closed at 2:00 AM in Thurmont, MD, all the rowdies drove up to PenMar Park and were driving around the park quickly, laughing and blasting their music.

 So I was tired for the start of the hike.
 My pack weight at the start of the hike was 75 pounds.
 We did about 10 miles the first day.
 I thought that I was going to die the last few miles.
 I was so weak at the end of the first day that I was too tired to eat.
 I knew that I was in trouble.
 So I solicited the advice of my fellow hikers and placed items that I did not need in plastic trash bags and hid them at road crossings.
 I would come back and retrieve them after the hike.
 By the end of the hike I was having fun and was hooked on backpacking.